 How does the DNS firewall work?

-A DNS firewall filters the traffic that moves through DNS endpoint services.
+A DNS firewall filters the DNS traffic that moves through DNS endpoint services.
 Each DNS request is screened against a denylist, including various dangerous IP addresses, hosts, or websites.
 The web request is denied if an address or host is found on the denylist.

 Scheme how DNS firewall works